Ray Russell (musician)

-Raymond Russell is an English session musician and experimental jazz rock guitarist.
+Raymond Russell (born 4 April 1947) is an English session musician and experimental jazz rock guitarist.
 He is also a record producer and composer.
 Russell made his professional debut as Vic Flick's replacement as lead guitarist in the John Barry Seven.

 Session guitarist

 In 1973 he was a member of the band Mouse, which released a progressive rock album entitled Lady Killer for the Sovereign record label.

 Composition in TV/film

 In 1963, Russell assumed Vic Flick's position as lead guitarist of the John Barry Seven.
-He played on the soundtracks for James Bond films - Moonraker, You only live twice, Octopussy, Thunderball, Live and let die, The man with the Golden Gun, and The spy who loved me.
+He played on the soundtracks for James Bond films - Moonraker, You Only Live Twice, Octopussy, Thunderball, Live and Let Die, The Man with the Golden Gun, and The Spy Who Loved Me.
 Russell was later employed by George Harrison's company HandMade Films and played for the film scores of Monty Python's Life of Brian, Water and Time Bandits.

 Russell's TV compositions have included A Touch of Frost, for which he won a Royal society Television Award, Bergerac, Plain Jane, A Bit of a Do, Rich Tea and Sympathy, The Inspector Alleyn Mysteries, Dangerfield and Grafters, as well as The Murder of Meredith Kercher and BBC's Hooded Men.
 He also played in the DVD Simon Phillips Returns with Simon Phillips and Anthony Jackson.

 Russell was composer for British TV Detective series A Touch of Frost - series 6-15 between 1999-2010.6 He released an album A Touch of FrostT in 2003 which featured David Jason as Frost on the cover.

 In 2008 Russell, drummer Ralph Salmins, and sound engineer Rik Walton created Made Up Music, a music library that distributes music on its web site and by sending portable hard drives to music editors.

 In March 2020, Russell featured on an episode of the BBC Television programme Antiques Roadshow, in which his fretless six-string electric guitar, made by Bartell and gifted to him by George Harrison, having originally belonged to John Lennon, was valued at £300,000-£400,000.